diffpy/diffpy.github.io/_sources/products/pythonpackages.txt

 `diffpy.pdffit2`_           Atomic structure refinement and PDF fitting
                             (this is the computational engine used by PDFgui).

+`diffpy.magpdf`_            Tools for calculating and refining magnetic
+                            PDFs.
 ======================      ============================================

 .. _diffpy.srfit: https://github.com/diffpy/diffpy.srfit